nickstanley574/nickstanley574.github.io/_posts/2022-03-18-water-sensors-the-smartest-home-device.md

 emoji: 🌊
 draft: https://docs.google.com/document/d/1lBWgbpYiMLFNIf_ugl8ZjvNxjCpuHnJt5i4KVWpBjFQ/edit
 title: 'Water Sensors: The Smartest Home Device'
+excerpt: Smart water sensors are worth every penny and every minute I need to maintain.
 ---

 The Internet-of-Things is here, light bulbs, thermostats, outlets, microwaves, fridges, dishwashers, meat thermometers, grills and much more is “smart” now.
 As I see it, most smart devices add complexity to life and do not make life easier.
 I subscribe to the idea that; **My possessions should serve me.
 I should not serve them.**